trinodb/trino/docs/src/main/sphinx/installation/try-it.rst

 Explore a catalog
 ~~~~~~~~~~~~~~~~~

-Start with the ``tpch`` catalog, which lets you to test the capabilities
+Start with the ``tpch`` catalog, which lets you test the capabilities
 and query syntax of Trino without configuring access to an external data
 source.